 When healthcare practitioners practice empathy with patients — and colleagues do so with one another — they consider the experiences of the other, and truly feel what it might be like to be the other.
-The results of empathy often manifest as increased levels of trust, emotional connection, care, and sense of responsibility for the other’s wellbeing.
+The results of empathy in healthcare often manifest as increased levels of trust, emotional connection, care, and sense of responsibility for the other’s wellbeing.

-In fact, research has revealed that greater levels of empathy and compassion are statistically linked to increased treatment adherence, reduced rates of malpractice, fewer mistakes, and improved patient satisfaction.
+Why is empathy important in healthcare?
+Research has revealed that greater levels of empathy and compassion are statistically linked to increased treatment adherence, reduced rates of malpractice, fewer mistakes, and improved patient satisfaction.

 - Where you can have the biggest impact, today